gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **identifier**: `any`

-- A dictionary of product identifiers
+- A dictionary of product identifiers.

 ***